dekimir/postgres-searchbox/package/README.md

 ## Create a Search Index for Your Postgres Table

-Install the package and peer dependencies to your project with `yarn add postgres-searchbox pg pg-format zod`.
+Install the package and peer dependencies to your project with `yarn add postgres-searchbox`.

 `postgres-searchbox` includes a script that can generate the SQL commands for creating a search index on the table you want to search.
 The script is at `scripts/create-index.js`; it reads the table definition and creates a search